-The second line you see includes your computer and user name followed by a prompt—for example:
+The second line includes your user name and computer name followed by a prompt—for example:

-In this example, Mac-17 is the name of the Mac you logged in to.
-The colon separates the computer name from the path to your current working directory.
+In this example, ladmin is the name of the logged-in user, and Mac-17 is the name of the Mac you logged in to.
+A space separates the computer name from the path to your current working directory.
 The path is ~ (the tilde [~] is shorthand for your home folder).
-After the space, you see the name of the logged-in user.
-The $ is the prompt.
+The path is followed by the prompt, which is %.

 At the prompt, type ls and press Return.

 Terminal displays output that looks something like this, followed by another prompt:

 Desktop Downloads Movies Pictures Documents Library Music Public